 NOTE: Add credit and use Skype to directly call a hostel/hotel, it only costs 1c per minute!

 Option 2: No Accommodation in Managua:

 The overnight bus arrives into Mayoreo bus terminal at 3.30am.
-Busses from Managua to Rivas start running from 5.30am.
+Buses from Managua to Rivas start running from 5.30am.
 So we decided to save on another night’s accommodation and instead hung out at the Mayoreo bus terminal waiting for it to become bright, waiting to make our next move.

-Honestly, this option may be little risky.
+Honestly, this option may be a little risky.
 We cannot guarantee your safety, especially in a city such as Managua.
 And whatever you do, don’t do this by yourself.

 We had a backup plan, should our instincts tell us that this was a bad idea.
 Before we left The Corn Islands, we searched and found a local hostel that we could just head straight to, using only official taxis of course!
 So please do the same.
 Safety will ALWAYS win over convenience and saving money.
 Go with your gut.

 Speaking from our personal experience, when we pulled into Mayoreo station, we noticed just how busy the terminal was.
 Couples, families and unaccompanied women (always a good sign) sat and slept in the open-aired waiting room; which was surrounded by food stalls and vendors.

 Squeezing our padlocked bags between our legs, we found a seat in plain sight of the security guard and got comfortable.
 One by one, for 5 cordobas (€0.15), we took a trip to the bathroom to freshen up.
 We also grabbed a coffee, or three, for 6 cordobas each.